 Eleanor Roosevelt National Historic Site

-Tour the only National Historic Site dedicated to a first lady of the United States, "Val-Kill" was the home of Eleanor Roosevelt from 1945-1962.
-Here, Franklin and Eleanor entertained friends, state visitors, the press, and their associates.
+Tour the only National Historic Site dedicated to a first lady of the United States.
+"Val-Kill" was the home of Eleanor Roosevelt from 1945-1962.
+Here, Franklin and Eleanor entertained friends, state visitors, and the press.

-The first National Historic Site devoted to a First Lady, Val-Kill today is filled with many of Eleanor Roosevelt’s possessions.
+Today, Val-Kill is filled with many of Eleanor Roosevelt’s personal possessions.
 Designed in the Dutch Colonial style and constructed in 1925.
-A larger building was erected the following year to house Val-Kill Industries, which utilised area farm workers to produce replica Early American furniture.
-The factory closed in 1936; shortly afterward, First Lady Eleanor Roosevelt turned the building into apartments for herself and her secretary.
+A larger building was erected the following year to house Val-Kill Industries, which taught local farm workers how to produce replica Early American furniture.
+The factory closed in 1936; shortly afterward, the First Lady turned the building into apartments for herself and her secretary.
 Throughout her husband’s presidency, she often stayed at Val-Kill.
-After his death, she lived there for 17 years, entertaining friends as well as heads of state such as Winston Churchill and Jawaharlal Nehru.
-During this time, she also served as the country’s ambassador to the United Nations and earned the nickname “First Lady of the World.”
+After his death, she lived there for 17 years.
+Val-Kill hosted many dignitaries such as Winston Churchill and John F. Kennedy.
+She also served as a U.S. delegate to the United Nations where she co-authored the Universal Declaration of Human Rights and earned the nickname “First Lady of the World.”

 Home of Franklin D. Roosevelt National Historic Site